Klosmi/html-basics/JS-basic.md

 <br>

 - eg.:
-  *definung a function and then executing it*
+  *defining a function and then executing it*
   ```
   function greetingsLoudly() {
     console.log("Hello!");